leren1/katacoda-scenarios/KTH_Salt/step3.md

 Rejected Keys:
 ```

-Now the Minion's key shuld be accepted by the master.
+Now the Minion's key should be accepted by the master.
 We can verify the connection by running the `test.version` command:
 ```
 $ sudo alpha test.version
 alpha:
     3004.1
 ```

 And now the setup is complete!
-The next step will show the powerful potential of Salt by showing example commands and how to filter using Grains.
+The next steps will show the powerful potential of Salt by showing example commands, writing custom modules and how to filter using Grains.